ukhsa-collaboration/standards-api/docs/guidance-summary/index.md

 > Apply the [API Design Guidelines](../api-design-guidelines/index.md) and use the features of Developer Portal.

 - **Design the API first**.
 Follow [GDS guidance](https://www.gov.uk/guidance/gds-api-technical-and-data-standards#design-your-api-first) and [UKHSA API Design Guidelines](../api-design-guidelines/index.md).
-- Produce an [OpenAPI specification](https://swagger.io/specification/) as the first output of your design process, and then develop it iteratively along with the service.
+- Produce an OpenAPI definition utilising the [OpenAPI specification](https://swagger.io/specification/) as the first output of your design process, and then develop it iteratively along with the service.
 - Share this specification early in development using the Developer Portal to get early feedback on your design.

 > [!NOTE]